 #17 Sal Suds

-Sal suds is Dr. Bronner’s tougher version of soap, although its chemical makeup makes it a detergent, not a soap.
+Sal Suds is Dr. Bronner’s tougher version of soap, although its chemical makeup makes it a detergent, not a soap.
 Sal Suds is formulated to conquer tough cleaning projects such as unforgiving grease and stubborn dirt.
-And the Environmental Working Group gives it and A. Sal suds is basically a tougher version of castile soap.
+And the Environmental Working Group gives it an A. Sal suds is basically a tougher version of castile soap.
 So, do not use it for skin applications.